Skip to Content

 A period from November to February during which courses are offered by the University, which is shorter in length than a normal semester.
 Some Summer School courses are delivered over the full mid-November to mid-February period, and other courses are delivered over a shorter time span.

-The Swedish Rounding system has been adapted and is applied to the final accumulated mark of a course.
+The Swedish Rounding system has been adapted and is applied to the final accumulated mark.
 Accumulated marks, where the first decimal place is .1 to .4, are rounded down.
 Where the accumulated mark is .5 to .9, the mark is rounded up.

 A research component of a postgraduate qualification having a value of 0.75 EFTS (90 credits) or more.
 A thesis may comprise a written document only or creative work and exegesis.